 If they’re a part of the Association of Piercing Professionals, this is always an excellent sign.
 To be a part of the Association of Piercing Professionals, a piercer has to have had proper training, and their studio must be reviewed by their peers, so you know that the piercer is not only qualified but held up to peer-reviewed standards.

-What experience do you have with [your desired piercing]?
+What experience do they have with your desired piercing?

-Not all piercings are the same, and not everyone’s anatomy is the same.
-If they have done the piercing that you’re looking for many times, then it’s a good sign that they know what they’re doing.
+Not all piercings are the same, and not everyone’s anatomy is suitable.
+If the piercer you’re considering has done the piercing that you’re looking for many times, then it’s a good sign that they know what they’re doing.

-Some piercings are rarer than others, so if your piercer doesn’t have a lot of experience with the piercing you want, it doesn’t mean that you have to find another piercer.
+Some piercings are rarer than others.
+If your piercer doesn’t have a lot of experience with the piercing you want, it doesn’t mean that you have to find another piercer.
 However, they should be able to give you related experience to prove that they’ll be able to conduct the piercing properly.
-Think of it as a job interview; they need to show you that they can do the job confidently and correctly.
+Think of it as a job interview.
+They need to show you that they can do the job confidently and correctly.

 There are some types of piercings that require specific expertise, and you should find a piercer who has a lot of experience in these piercings.

-Cheek piercings are located next to an important saliva-producing gland, and if this gland is damaged, it cannot be repaired.
-Therefore, you need to find a piercer who is confident in conducting cheek piercings (and many piercers might refuse to do this piercing altogether).
+Cheek piercings are located next to an important saliva-producing gland.
+If this gland is damaged, it cannot be repaired.
+Therefore, you need to find a piercer who is confident in conducting cheek piercings.
+(Many piercers might refuse to do this piercing altogether.)

 Surface anchor piercings are made by inserting an anchor beneath the skin that will stay there for the duration of the piercing.
 If it’s not placed deeply enough, it could get rejected.
 If you’re going for one of these piercings, it’s a good idea to find a piercer who has done them a time or two.